Wynonna Earp (TV series)

-Critical response to the series was positive.
+The series received generally positive reviews from critics.
 E!
 Entertainment Television named Wynonna Earp the "Best New Show" of 2016.
-It was chosen by Variety as one of the 20 best new series of 2016.
 In its annual "Best of TV" highlight, Collider named Wynonna Earp the "Best New Sci-Fi" show of 2016.
-Maureen Ryan of Variety named Wynonna Earp one of the best television shows of 2017.
+It was chosen by Variety as one of the 20 best new series of 2016 and one of the best television shows of 2017.